Azure-Samples/azure-files-samples/AzFileDiagnostics/Linux/readme.md

 # How to run the script

-Script can run without any parameter and it will perform basic validations without needing Storage account information
+Script can run without any parameter and it will perform basic validations without needing Storage account information:

 | Bash AzFileDiagnostics.sh. ./ AzFileDiagnostics.sh |
 | --- |

-Alternatively, you can specify optional parameters when running the script if you wish to perform validations against a specific storage account
+Alternatively, you can specify optional parameters when running the script if you wish to perform validations against a specific storage account:

 Example 1: